 HTA was initially born to answer decision-makers questions related to the appropriateness to cover/reimburse innovative and new technologies at macro level, e.g., by health authorities at a country level or by insurance companies in charge of a big amount of population (Banta et al, 1997).
-In an international meeting and workshop held in Europe someone from the audience asked whether small countries must have HTA units or they should rely on evaluations or assessments coming from bigger organizations and/or countries; others were questioning if hospitals in a country should rely on the assessments done by the National/Regional agency due to their different characteristics and cultures, as well as if any hospital should have its own health technology assessment approach.
-This question that seems to be easy to solve if someone carefully read the definition of HTA promoted by HTAi and INAHTA (O'Rourke et al, 2020), it is of full actuality in the "context" of Europe and within the world.
+In an international meeting and workshop held in Europe someone from the audience asked whether small countries must have HTA units, or they should rely on evaluations or assessments coming from bigger organizations and/or countries; others were questioning if hospitals in a country should rely on the assessments done by the National/Regional agency due to their different characteristics and cultures, as well as if any hospital should have its own health technology assessment approach.
+This question that seems to be easy to solve if someone carefully read the definition of HTA promoted by

+HTAi and INAHTA (O'Rourke et al, 2020), it is of full actuality in the "context" of Europe and within the world.

-During the last 15 years, HTA has been devolved to meso level, e.g. hospitals/county councils (Sampietro-Colom et al, 2016).
+During the last 15 years, HTA has been devolved to meso level, e.g., hospitals/county councils (Sampietro-Colom et al, 2016).
 One of the questions that frequently is raised is why this devolution is happening and why hospital/local organizations do not use the results provided by HTA agencies/units.
 The answer to this question is, again, because of context matters.
-The questions to answer at national/regional or local/hospital are the same: What clinical and health care benefit is the new technology bringing?
+The questions to answer at national/regional or local/hospital are the same: What clinical and healthcare benefit is the new technology bringing?
 How do these benefits compare with the current clinical practice?
-Do the cost incurred by these technologies worth the benefits obtained?
-What would be the impact in the organization of health care?
+Do the costs incurred by these technologies worth the benefits obtained?
+What would be the impact in the organization of healthcare?
 Considering that economic health resources are finite, what investments am I losing if I bet for this technology?
-While the questions are the same, the approach taken to answer these questions, it is necessary to follow and to consider what makes HTA different from other health services research disciplines.
+While the questions are the same, the approach taken to answer these questions at national/regional versus local/hospital differs.
+When trying to answer the mentioned questions, it is necessary to follow and to consider what makes HTA different from other health services research disciplines.
 And the difference is that HTA contextualizes the analysis considering the characteristics where the decision is going to be taken.
-Therefore, depending on the context where the decision is going to be made, the type and source of the information used for the analysis will differ.
+Therefore, depending on the analysis will differ.